How to Configure the Admin Security in Magento 2: Quick Tutorial

 Next, determine the length of a single admin session by specifying the required value (in seconds) in the Admin Session Lifetime (seconds) field.

-The Maximum Login Failures to Lockout Account option allows you to define the maximum number of login attempts before the account is disabled.
+With the Maximum Login Failures to Lockout Account option, you can define the maximum number of login attempts before the account is disabled.
 If you want to have the unlimited number of attempts, leave the corresponding field empty.